dedickinson/community/tutorials/deploy-dependency-track/index.md

 poetry export --without-hashes>requirements.txt
 ```

 You'll see the familiar `requirements.txt` file has been created.
-This includes only the primary
-dependencies, not the development ones (such as `cyclonedx-bom` itself).
-You may choose to include
-development libraries (such as `pytest`, `nox` etc) in the SBOM as this provides a more comprehensive
-view of the project.
-I've chosen not to do this in this demo for the sake of brevity.

 Now, generate a JSON-formatted Cyclone DX SBOM: